Forest school research

 - Other

-Plain English Summary
+Plain English summary of protocol

 Background and study aims

 A growing number of children and young people are experiencing poor mental health.
 Getting the right help can be difficult because waiting times for children’s and adolescent mental health services are long.
 Schools can offer opportunities for children and young people to receive well-being support tailored to their needs and learning levels.
 Being outdoors and connecting with nature can help people’s mental health.
 However, it is well documented that young people are not spending enough time outdoors, which can negatively impact both their physical and mental health.
 Forest Schools, a method of outdoor-based learning, are becoming increasingly popular in community settings and schools.
 While participation in Forest Schools may benefit children’s mental health, there is currently insufficient evidence to support this claim.
 There is a need to improve the quality of evidence regarding the effectiveness of Forest Schools for children’s mental health.
-This study aims to assess the feasibility of conducting a randomised controlled study of Forest Schools in primary schools across England in which they are randomly put into different groups to compare the effects of the intervention against a control group to see if it works.
+This study aims to assess the feasibility of conducting a randomised controlled study of Forest Schools in primary schools across England, in which they are randomly put into different groups to compare the effects of the intervention against a control group to see if it works.
 The study seeks to determine whether Forest School is acceptable to both children and school professionals.

 Who can participate?